bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Embeddings and Vector DB
 ------------------------

-With the data collected and chunked, the next step is to implement RAG.
+With the data collected and chunked, the next step is to implement the RAG pattern.
-Luckily Langchain and Langchain.js has some builtin flows to help with that.
+Luckily Langchain and Langchain.js have some builtin flows to help with that.
 The usual flow is to index all your documents which involves:

 1. Creating `Document` objects
 2. Connecting to an embedding model (e.g. `OpenAIEmbeddings`)
 3. Retrieving embeddings for each document and indexing them in a vector store
-4. Persist vector store (for in memory stores)
+4. Persisting the vector store (if not using an online database)

 Then for inference, you simply:

-1. Load vector store
+1. Load the vector store (if needed)
 2. Embed input question using LLM and search for relevant docs in vector store
 3. Create prompt using input question and retrieved docs
-4. Ask LLM prompt and return response
+4. Ask LLM the prompt and return response

-Since I wanted to deploy the inference to Cloudflare, I had to use Langchain.js for both indexing and inference.
+Since I wanted to deploy the model inference to Cloudflare, I had to use Langchain.js for both indexing and inference.
 This would have been fine except that Cloudflare has some quirks.

-The main one being that although Cloudflare Workers `mostly supports <https://developers.cloudflare.com/workers/runtime-apis/nodejs/>`__ a `Node <https://nodejs.org/en>`__ environment there is (at least) one major
+Although Cloudflare Workers `mostly supports <https://developers.cloudflare.com/workers/runtime-apis/nodejs/>`__ a `Node <https://nodejs.org/en>`__ environment there is (at least) one major
 difference: there is `no filesystem <https://developers.cloudflare.com/workers/learning/security-model/>`__.
 This is part of their security model to prevent security issues.
 Fair enough.
-But this posed a slight challenge because Langchain.js vector model APIs only support serializing to disk.
-After thinking for a bit, I realized that almost all objects in JavaScript can serialized trivially with :code:`JSON.stringify()` so I just accessed the internal vector store storage and serialized that to a file.
+But this posed a slight challenge because all of Langchain.js memory vector model stores only support serializing to disk (I didn't want to use a full blown DB).
+After thinking for a bit, I realized that almost all objects in JavaScript can be serialized trivially with :code:`JSON.stringify()`, so I just accessed the internal vector store storage and serialized that to a file.
 That file would then be stored on R2 object store, which then could be read back in a Worker (not using Langchain.js) and I could construct a new vector store object and just assign the internal storage.
-This worked our pretty well (and much better than my initial naive idea of reindexing the whole corpus on every inference call).
+This worked out pretty well (and much better than my initial naive idea of reindexing the whole corpus on every inference call).

-In terms of the Langchain.js API, it was pretty simple to index using :code:`MemoryVectorStore.fromDocuments()` API, and inference was also a breeze using the :code:`RetrievalQAChain`.
-I must say that documentation for these wasn't great so I often had to look at the implementation to figure out what was going on.
+In terms of the Langchain.js API, it was pretty simple to index using :code:`MemoryVectorStore.fromDocuments()`, and inference was also a breeze using the :code:`RetrievalQAChain`.
+I must say that the documentation for these wasn't great so I often had to look at the implementation to figure out what was going on.
 Thank goodness for open source.

 In terms of models, I used OpenAI's :code:`text-embedding-ada-002` for embeddings, and :code:`gpt-3.5-turbo` (ChatGPT-3.5 endpoint) for completion.
-With the aforementioned, 4 chunks x 900 token / chunk plus a max token generation of 256, I didn't have too much trouble fitting into the 4096 token limit of the model.
+With the aforementioned, 4 chunks x 900 token per chunk plus a max token generation of 256, I didn't have too much trouble fitting into the 4096 token limit of the model.
 The only other parameter I changed from default was a temperature of 0.2.
-I didn't really try much else, I just wanted something sufficiently low not get totally different answers each time.
+I didn't really try any other values because I just wanted something sufficiently low to not get totally different answers each time.

 My prompt was relatively simple where I took some parts from the default :code:`RetrievalQAChain` prompt: